 On March 19th, the Board of Education received an updated report on the design plans, and on April 2nd the District hosted an opportunity for families to provide input on this design concept.
 Both presentations are listed below.

-Included below are informational documents related to the Construction Planning.
+Included below are selected informational documents related to the Construction Planning.
+For an official record of Board business, please review the Board meeting agendas, minutes and packets available online here.